grew-nlp/grew_doc/content/usage/install.md

 # Addendum

-Installation of `opam` version 2 on Ubuntu:

-You should be able to install version **2.0.6** with the following commands:
+If opam 2 in not available in your favorite package manager, you should be able to install version **2.0.6** with the following commands:

   * `wget -q https://github.com/ocaml/opam/releases/download/2.0.6/opam-2.0.6-x86_64-linux`
   * `sudo mv opam-2.0.6-x86_64-linux /usr/local/bin/opam`